On the stability of stochastic jump kinetics: Stochastic stability

-We next consider perturbations in the \emph{reaction coefficients}.
-Given the linear dependence on the coefficients $k_{r}$, $r = 1 \ldots 4$ in the elementary reactions \eqref{eq:el1}--\eqref{eq:el4} a suitable model seems to be that a perturbation $k_{r} \to k_{r}+\delta_{r}$ in a propensity $w_{r}(x)$ spreads linearly in a relative sense,
+We next aim at deriving some stability estimates with respect to perturbations in the \emph{reaction coefficients}.
+An early account of this was given by Kurtz in \cite{countingProcesses}, see also \cite{parameterCTMC} for a recent discussion in a bounded setting.
+Given the linear dependence on the coefficients $k_{r}$, $r = 1 \ldots 4$ in the elementary reactions \eqref{eq:el} a suitable model seems to be that a perturbation $k_{r} \to k_{r}+\delta_{r}$ in a propensity $w_{r}(x)$ spreads linearly in a relative sense,

-We conveniently assume that the entire statement of Assumption~\ref{ass:ass} carries over to the perturbed system, and for convenience we shall also assume that all constants are the same.
-By the triangle inequality and Assumption~\ref{ass:ass}~\eqref{it:lip} and \eqref{it:bnd} we have the bound
+The existence of an absolute constant $C$ in \eqref{eq:coeffLip} follows from Assumption~\ref{ass:ass}~\eqref{it:lip}.
+We further conveniently assume that the entire statement of Assumption~\ref{ass:ass} carries over to the perturbed system, and for convenience we shall also assume that all constants are the same.
+By the triangle inequality and Assumption~\ref{ass:ass}~\eqref{it:lip} we obtain from \eqref{eq:coeffLip} the bound